 Bicycles go hand-in-hand with trains, and are the perfect 'last-mile transport solution'.
 When cities are made bicycle friendly with protected lanes, bikeshare systems, and lots of bike parking, many people will ride.
-Proof is all over the world, including a number of Amerian cities such as New York, DC, San Francisco, etc.
+Proof is all over the world, including a number of American cities such as New York, Washington DC, Portland, San Francisco, etc.

 In the same amount of space, Copenhagen bikeways carry 7 times more people per hour than LA Freeways!

 400 people per hour

 Click both videos at the same time for side-by-side comparison

 COPENHAGEN WELCOMES BICYCLES BY PLANNING FOR THEM...